andwn/cave-story-md/README.md

 0. Dependencies for all this:
   - For Ubuntu/Debian: `sudo apt install wget unzip build-essential texinfo openjdk-8-jre-headless python`
   - For Arch: `sudo pacman -Sy wget unzip base-devel texinfo jre8-openjdk python`
-1. Set up my fork of [Gendev](https://github.com/andwn/gendev.git) (Both the toolchain and SGDK are customized)
+1. Set up my fork of [Gendev](https://github.com/andwn/gendev.git) (Customized GCC 6.3.0 toolchain)
   - The command to build and install Gendev is `sudo make`.
-Yes, this is awful.
-No, I'm not fixing it.
-  - Compiling a GNU toolchain takes a very long time, over an hour on slow machines
-  - If after the fact you want to only update SGDK, run `sudo make sgdk_clean` then `sudo make sgdk_build`.
-This way you don't have to wait forever to rebuild the whole toolchain
+You likely don't want to do that on an important production machine, so if you can run 32-bit programs grab the tarball on the releases page instead.
+  - The `sgdk-build` step is now optional as the parts of SGDK used are merged into CSMD.
 2. Clone this repository and do `make`, or `make pal`.
 3. Open `doukutsu.bin` in your emulator of choice, or put it on a flash cart.